lukensmall/pkg_ping/README.md

 It uses several commandline options:

 -6 causes it to only lookup ipv6 addresses on mirrors.
-   Maybe you want to make a ipv6 only box, but want to test it with ipv4 connected first?
+   Maybe you want to make an ipv6 only box, but want to test it with ipv4 connected first?

 -d causes the fork()ed DNS caching process to be skipped.

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.

 -g generates the massive https list from which to retrieve and parse "ftplist", which you no doubt, noticed when you look at the source code.
-It downloads an 11 byte timestamp which is in all mirrors, whereas not all mirrors might have snapshots or your architecture or version.
-It presets options such as minimum verboseness -f -v, -S, and -f.
+It downloads an 11 byte timestamp which is in all mirrors, whereas not all mirrors might have snapshots of your architecture or version.
+It presets options such as minimum verboseness of -v, -f, and finally: -S because otherwise the mirror list is otherwise impossible to determine its validity.

 -h will print the "help" options.